jmathai/elodie/Readme.md

 ## EXIF and XMP tags

 When I organize photos I look at the embedded metadata.
-Here are the details of how I determine what information to use.
+Here are the details of how I determine what information to use in order of precedence.

 | Dimension | Fields | Notes |
 |---|---|---|